coolsam726/jetstream-inertia-generator/README.md

 2. Run the migration to the database with `php artisan migrate` command
 3. Generate the Whole Admin Scaffold for the module with `php artisan jig:generate` command
 4. Modify and customize the generated code to suit your specific requirements if necessary.
+__NB: If the crud already exists, and you would like to generate, you can use the `-f` or `--force` option to force replacement of files.
 ### Example
 Assuming you want to generate a `books` table:
 ```shell